 How to choose a workweek

-There is not a standard workweek.
-Every business can choose its own based on what will work best.
+There isn’t a standard workweek.
+Each business can choose its own based on what will work best.
 You can customize both the workweek start day and time.

 Typically, a business chooses to start its workweek at a time when employees are not working.
 It is easier to calculate regular and overtime hours if employees are not at work when a new workweek begins.